davidevofficial/anything/README.md

 Click the "+" button to start adding disks: that will open the lsblk window (select all drive you want to add), Click the "-" button to remove any drive

-Click the ✏️ (pencil) button to edit ignored directories: to get started type inside of the square any path and press enter (for example you could type /.tmp, /root, /bin or /media/path_where/external_usb/mounted_at/.Trash-1000), to remove an ignored path just click the "-" button, when you are done press OK
+Click the ✏️ (pencil) button to edit ignored directories: to get started type inside of the square any path and press enter (for example you could type /.tmp, /root, /bin or /media/path_where/external_usb/mounted_at/.Trash-1000), to remove an ignored path just click the "-" button

+When you are done press OK.

 ## Search Options